-Ticks are not bugs, they are arachnids, which means they have 8 legs.
+Ticks are not insects, they are arachnids, which means they have 8 legs.
 Some ticks are round (like beans) while others are flat with festoons (folds that look like a ridge) around their abdomen.
 All ticks are parasitic.
 Their body shape color can greatly change after a blood meal.
 Flat, hungry ticks become inflated like a balloon after a full meal.
 Color may change also.

 Some, but not all tick bites can develop a red ring, like a target, around the bite site.
 Complete and speedy removal of a tick from a host can help avoid the spread of tick-borne diseases.
 Tweezers are helpful in grasping the tick by the head so all the mouth parts are removed.
 Grabbing the tick by the body may result in breaking it off, leaving the head and mouth embedded in skin.

-Some species of tick are capable of spreading disease to humans like Lyme disease and Rocky Mountain Spotted Fever.
+Some species of tick are capable of spreading disease to humans, like Lyme disease and Rocky Mountain Spotted Fever.
 Although the infectious agent does not affect the tick, once it is passed through the tick's saliva into the human bloodstream, it can cause an array of symptoms including fatigue, headaches, and general malaise.
 If you suspect you have been bitten by a tick, seeking the advice of a medical professional as soon as possible is prudent.

 General Characteristics Capability, Shape, Texture/Pattern, Benefits, Dangers